 IRS rules state how and by what date you can make your IRA contributions.
 IRA contributions must generally be made by April 15 for the prior tax year.
-If you are over 50, within a particular tax year, you can contribute an additional $1,000 catch-up amount each year.
+If you are 50 or older, within a particular tax year, you can contribute an additional $1,000 catch-up amount each year.

 Call us to discuss the exact date for this year and the amount you can contribute, or check out IRS Publication 590 found here: